Hube2/root-relative-urls/README.md

 This is a copy of the plugin located here: http://wordpress.org/plugins/root-relative-urls/

-It contains variouse hacks and fixes to work around some of the issues reported on the support forum there.
+It contains various hacks and fixes to work around some of the issues reported on the support forum there.

 I keep this copy becuase it appears the original author is no longer maintaining the plugin and I cannot build certain typese of sites without it.